stratacommons/stratacommons.github.io/docs/organizer_admin_faq/inappropriate documents.md

 ---
-title: Inappropriate behavior
+title: Inappropriate conversation or document postings.
 nav_order:
 parent: Organizer Admin FAQ
 ---

-# Inappropriate Conversations or Documents.
+# Inappropriate conversation or document postings.

 *Can we stop owners from uploading a document or making an inappropriate posting?*